RobertoRoos/sawIntuitiveResearchKitWiki/ESTOP.md

 Note that the GND connection is not needed for the e-stop functionality, but it is included because it is a good way to make sure that all controller boxes share a common GND.
 Since the 4-pin safety connector does not include a GND pin, this GND connection could be obtained by attaching to a screw on the enclosure.
 On the 5-pin safety connector, the GND is available on pin 2.

 We have implemented this at JHU using mini-DIN connectors.
 The female connectors are Digikey P/N CP-2140-ND (free hanging) or CP-2540-ND (panel mount).
 The male connector is Digikey P/N CP-2040-ND (free hanging).
 For the extension cable, it is possible to use an S-Video cable IF the pin carrying the 12V is cut (pin 1 in the drawing below).
-Otherwise, you would also connect the 12V supplies together, as in the Parallel Connection above, though at least the current would not flow through the safety relays.
+Otherwise, you would also connect the 12V supplies together, as in the Parallel Connection below, though at least the current would not flow through the safety relays.

 ![](/jhu-dvrk/sawIntuitiveResearchKit/wiki/estop_proposed.png)